mattduffield/frontendcreator/docs/release-notes/1.0.0x/readme.md

 ## 1.0.0.x Versions

+### 1.0.0.1-RC
+- This is a breaking release!
+- New file tree
+- New routing infrastructure
+- New Project wizard
+- Open Project dialog
+- All Git interactions now happen in Azure Functions
+- New File Uploader
+- Redesigned Monaco Editor

 ### 1.0.0.19-beta
 - Fixed Market Place close tab button not responding
 - Fixed issue #21 where creation of an Entity was not working